Observed information: Definition

-In many instances, the observed information is evaluated at the maximum-likelihood estimate.
+Since the inverse of the information matrix is the asymptotic covariance matrix of the corresponding maximum-likelihood estimator, the observed information is often evaluated at the maximum-likelihood estimate for the purpose of significance testing or confidence-interval construction.
+The invariance property of maximum-likelihood estimators allows the observed information matrix to be evaluated before being inverted.

 Alternative definition

 Andrew Gelman, David Dunson and Donald Rubin define observed information instead in terms of the parameters' posterior probability, $p(\theta|y)$:

 Fisher information

 The Fisher information $\mathcal{I}(\theta)$ is the expected value of the observed information given a single observation $X$ distributed according to the hypothetical model with parameter $\theta$: